vitest-dev/eslint-plugin-vitest/docs/rules/valid-title.md

 An array of regex strings that are required in the test title.

+If you specify an array of regex strings, the check is performed on `describe`, `test` and `it` titles.

+For more granular control, you can specify an object with the following properties :

+- `describe`: an array of regex strings that are required in the `describe` title.
+- `test`: an array of regex strings that are required in the `test` title.
+- `it`: an array of regex strings that are required in the `it` title.

 Examples of **incorrect** code for this rule with the `{ "mustMatch": ["^\\s*\\w+\\s*$"] }` option:

 ```js